certinia/df17-heroku-compute/readme.md

     * [force](/force): The Force.com component of the application
     * [heroku](/heroku): The Heroku component of the application
 * This simplification allows developers to see and use the entire application in one place.
 However, for Production we would recommend you instead use small, single-purpose repositories.

-RabbitMQ
----
-This app uses RabbitMQ.
-To run locally, you will need a RabbitMQ server running locally on the default port of 5672.
-See the [RabbitMQ documentation](https://www.rabbitmq.com/download.html) for instructions on installing and running RabbitMQ.